annotation/text-fabric/tf/docs/about/corpora.md

 ### Manually

-Corpus data of app-supported corpora reside in a GitHub repo.
+TF data of corpora reside in a GitHub repo.
 You can manually clone such a data repository and point Text-Fabric to that data.

 First, take care that your clone ends up in `github/`*orgName*